 October 6 - Metamorphoses by Ovid

-October 13 - The Bostonians to be discussed on Henry James
+October 13 - The Bostonians by Henry James

 October 27 - An Introduction to the Principles of Morals and Legislation by Jeremy Bentham